 To solve the browser caching leverage report in WordPress, we can take advantage of a caching plugin such as W3Total Cache.
 W3TC is one of the popular plugins and has great potential to increase page speed.
 So let’s get started.

 Step 1.
 Activate and install the W3Total Cache plugin from your WordPress dashboard.
-Once done, you will be able to see a new option on the right side of the wp dashboard “W3 total cache.”
+Once done, you will be able to see a new option on the right side of the WP dashboard “W3 total cache.”

 Step 2.
-Navigate to the General settings, now switch it to preview mode.
+Navigate to the General settings, and now switch it to preview mode.
 So that the changes you make can be seen immediately before even saving the settings.